v-exec/Elyium/README.md

 A breakdown of the remaining tasks to be completed for the production of this project, in (more or less) chronological order:

-- Finish developing, organizing, and implementing narrative construction system + choice button functionality.
-This system handles the picking of narrative sequences, as well as managing the consequences of player choices.
+- Create persistent narrative fetcher.

+- Create persistent choice fetcher.

+- Create choice UI functionality.

+- Create branching narrative tracking.

+- Add narrative choice tracking.

+- Create conditional conflict handling.

-- Create map grid + algorithm to determine when to allocate entity location, and tie that to the narration generation.
+- Create map grid + algorithm to determine when to allocate entity location.

+- Tie entity locations to narration generation.

+- Implement idle mode.

-- Add entity locations in menu screen + interaction options for when the user is near them.
+- Add entity locations in menu screen.

+- Add interaction options for when the user is near entities, in menu.

-- Create save functionality.
-After every narrative sequence, this takes the player and entity stored in the narrative system, as well as all of the entities' last known location.
+- Create save functionality that triggers after every narrative sequence has been resolved.

 - Add startup and transition animations.